micheles/micheles.github.io/_posts/2015-06-15-using-the-datastore.md

 In a [previous post](/2015/06/14/introducing-the-datastore) I told the story behind the DataStore class.
 Today I will show how to use it.
 A DataStore instance is a dictionary-like object built around an underlying HDF5 file.
-An HDF5 file a dictionary-like object with keys which are strings of the form `"/some/path/to/the/data"` and values which are basic data types (i.e. integers, floats, strings, arrays).
+An HDF5 file is a dictionary-like object with keys which are strings of the form `"/some/path/to/the/data"`.
+The values are basic data types i.e. integers, floats, strings, and arrays, which can be stored efficiently.
 You can learn the concepts about HDF5 files [here](http://docs.h5py.org/en/latest/).
 The DataStore is a thin wrapper over a `h5py.File` object.
 You can use it as follows: